metatensor/metatrain/docs/src/index.rst

 Welcome to metatensor-models's documentation!
 =============================================

-This is a collection of atomistic models interfaced with metatensor.
+This is a collection of atomistic models interfaced with ``metatensor``.

 .. toctree::
    :maxdepth: 1